Graduate Certificate in Public Library Services to Children and Young Adults

 To obtain the Public Library Services to Children and Young Adults Graduate Certificate, students must complete the following classes:

-- LIS 7250 Programming for Children and Young Adults
+- INF 7250 Programming for Children and Young Adults

 To fulfill the requirements of the Public Library Services to Children and Young Adults Graduate Certificate, students must choose two (minimum) of the following courses:

-- LIS 6510 Survey and Analysis of Literature: Grades K-3
+- INF 6510 Survey and Analysis of Literature: Grades K-3

-- LIS 7850 Issues in Library and Information Science (with permission of Certificate Lead Instructor)
+- INF 7850 Issues in Library and Information Science (with permission of Certificate Lead Instructor)